 After Grant McLennan’s death in 2006, Adele played on Forster’s album The Evangelist, which contained the last songs McLennan had written.
-It marked the end of a era that taught Adele so much about music and the creative life.
+It marked the end of an era that taught Adele so much about music and the creative life.

-In 2012 Adele and Glenn released the album Carrington Street, picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.
+In 2012, while Adele was living in Sydney, Adele and Glenn released the album Carrington Street, a self-produced album picked up by the German label Glitterhouse Records, reviewed glowingly in Europe and at home.

 In 2016 she released her first solo collection, the My White Rabbit EP, songs recorded in her home studio in Marrickville.

 Back in Brisbane, in 2018, Adele formed Adele and the Chandeliers, a 3 piece post-punk band, with a little pop, with guitarist Scott Mercer and drummer Ash Shanahan.

 “I learnt so much from all the great artists I’ve worked with, right back to the trio, Warm Nights, with Glenn and Robert,” Adele says.
 “When I look back in my diary, we rehearsed twice a week, playing lots."